duality-labs/hapi-indexer/README.md

     https://github.com/cosmos/cosmos-sdk/issues/10096
 - Database:
   - Postgres is also a logical choice for SQL
-  - Elasticsearch may be a reasonable DB to quickly query unstructured data
+  - ElasticSearch may be a reasonable DB to quickly query unstructured data

 ## Duality Indexer implementation

 ### Indexing Data

-Much of the main servering and indexing functionality is application agnostic and exists in the root:
+Much of the main serving and indexing functionality is application agnostic and exists in the root:

 - src/server
 - src/sync